watch command in Linux runs other commands on a regular interval, then displays the output in the terminal. Here’s how to use it!

 watch [OPTIONS] COMMAND

-[OPTIONS]: Adding an option changes the way the
+[OPTIONS]: Adding an option changes how the

 [COMMAND]: A user-defined command you want to run repeatedly.

-By default, the specified command will run every 2 seconds, and
+By default, the specified command will run every 2 seconds, and the

 For example, we can monitor the output of the